-- 1. All philanthropy and fundraising events must be registered through the Philanthropy and Fundraising Event Registration Form at least four weeks in advance.. - 2.
-All recognized chapters and pre-chartered organizations' philanthropy or fundraising events must be

-- confirmed before occurring. - 3.
+- 1. All philanthropy events must be registered through the Philanthropy Event Registration Form at least three weeks in advance. - 2.
+All recognized chapters and pre-chartered organizations' philanthropy events must be confirmed before occurring. - 3.
 All philanthropy events must demonstrate why their philanthropic cause is important, including but not limited to description of cause during event promotion, informational booths, speakers from the benefiting organization, and video presentations. - 4.
-All chapters are limited to one signature event each semester. - 5.
-Only one philanthropy/fundraising event will be confirmed for each weekday (Monday through Friday). - 6.
-No more than two philanthropy/fundraising events shall be confirmed on the same weekend day (Saturday and Sunday), and should there be two events on the same day, they must not overlap for more than two hours. - 7.
-Events will not be confirmed if scheduled during community events, such as council meetings, CSUnity, Fall Clean-up, F/S Fest Events, Homecoming, etc. - 8.
+All chapters are limited to one signature philanthropy event each semester. - 5.
+Only one philanthropy event will be confirmed for each weekday (Monday through Friday).
+(This restriction does not apply to percentage nights or sales occurring over a period of days.) - 6.
+No more than two philanthropy events shall be confirmed on the same weekend day (Saturday and Sunday), and should there be two events on the same day, they must not overlap for more than two hours.
+(This restriction does not apply to percentage nights or sales occurring over a period of days.) - 7.
+Events will not be confirmed if scheduled during community service events, such as CSUnity and Fall Clean-up,. - 8.
 Registration forms will be reviewed and processed in the order received.
-Chapters that properly complete the registration form will receive confirmation from the governing council's designee, and may advertise as desired.
-Events that are denied or not yet confirmed may not be advertised, including but not limited to social media, general meetings, and council meetings.
+Chapters that properly complete the registration form will receive confirmation from the governing council's designee and may advertise as desired. - 9.
+Events that are denied may not be advertised, including but not limited to social media, general meetings, and council meetings. - 10.
+Events that are not yet confirmed should not be advertised. - 11.
 Chapters will email the FSL Community Service & Philanthropy Intern (fsl_csp@mail.colostate.edu) to submit revisions to existing events and cancellation notifications at least three days prior to the event date.